 A $250 deposit will be required.
 Deposit can be turned in to the main church office if paid by check or cash.
 This can also be paid online through your Managed Missions account once the application is approved.
 We also have a text option.
 Please text “$250 GO” to 252-200-3303.

-How do I raise enough money for this outreach?
+How do I raise enough money for this mission trip?

 What happens if I don’t raise enough money?

 This rarely happens.
-But if you have not worked hard on fundraising, and you can’t raise the money, you’ll not be allowed on the outreach.
+But if you have not worked hard on fundraising, and you can’t raise the money, you’ll not be allowed on the mission trip.
 But if you have worked hard on fundraising and can’t get enough money please contact the Outreach Team for advice.

-What happens if I raise more than the cost of the outreach?
+What happens if I raise more than the cost of the mission trip?

 This rarely happens.
 You and the Outreach Team track your overall funding.
-If you do raise more than the required budget, that money goes to help cover the cost of other members on your team.
+If you do raise more than the required budget, that money goes to help cover the cost of other members on your team or supplies.

 Why is the budget approximate and not fixed?

-We estimate the cost based on previous outreaches to that country.
+We estimate the cost based on previous mission trips to that country.
 We purchase flights after the whole team is confirmed, and flight prices vary in the range of hundreds of dollars.
-After the flights are books, your team leader will have a finalized budget with a final fixed cost for the outreach.
+After the flights are books, your team leader will have a finalized budget with a final fixed cost for the mission trip.